- Revalidation requires you to demonstrate you are up-to-date and fit to practise.

 Ten days before your revalidation:

 The GMC will contact you if your RO's recommendation hasn't been received.
-In this case you may need to ask your RO to submit their recommendation, as your licence to practise may be at risk.
+In this case, you might need to ask your RO to submit their recommendation, as your licence to practise may be at risk.

 What happens next?